Virginia Tech® home

 Blacksburg, VA 24061

 Dr. Edward Polanco is a Kuskatanchanej scholar of Mesoamerica.
-Although he was born in Los Angeles, CA, his ancestors are from Kuskatan (Western and Central El Salvador) and his parents fled their homeland due to political violence and instability.
-Dr. Polanco is committed to amplifying and centering Indigenous voices and perspectives in his research, his classroom, and on Virginia Tech’s campus.
-To achieve this, he works closely with the Latinx and Native communities on campus, and more broadly in the US and Latin America.
-He also serves as the Director of the Indigenous Studies Program at Virginia Tech which oversees the American Indian Studies Minor.
+Although he was born in Los Angeles, CA, his ancestors are from Kuskatan (now western and central El Salvador) and his parents fled their homeland due to political violence and instability.
+Dr. Polanco serves as the Director of the Indigenous Studies Program at Virginia Tech which oversees the Indigenous Studies Minor.

 His first book, Healing Like Our Ancestors: The Nahua Tiçitl, Gender, and Settler Colonialism in Central Mexico; 1535-1660 (University of Arizona Press) examines healing ceremonial specialists among 16th and 17th-century Nahua people (Indigenous groups with diverse communities in Mexico and El Salvador) in Central Mexico.
 Dr. Polanco carefully analyzes the different healing tasks women and men had in their communities, he also unpacks the importance of women as titiçih (healing specialists), and he unearths how Spanish authorities attacked Native healers as they attempted to evangelize and hispanize Indigenous populations in New Spain (today known as Mexico and Central America).